HPI-Information-Systems/cmt_statistics_tool/README.md

 For the PostgreSQL instance, you're free to connect any instance you already have in the `tables/__init__.py` connection string.
 If you wish to setup PostgreSQL from scratch, we recommend a [Docker setup](https://hub.docker.com/_/postgres/).

+## Required Data

+Please export the following Excel data from CMT:

+- `people`: A single file containing all people participating
+- `papers`: A single file containing all research tracks and revisions
+- `reviews` A single file containing all reviews on all tracks and revisions
+- `metareviews` A single file containing all metareviews on all tracks and revisions (if applicable)
+- `seniormetareviews` A single file containing all seniormetareviews on all tracks and revisions (if applicable)
+- `mapping` A single file containing special mappings from original submissions to revisions (if applicable)

+The schemata of these exports are described [below](#schema).
+Note that CMT exports `.xls` files.
+Please convert them to `.xlsx` beforehand, for example by using Excel's "Save As ..." function.

 ## Schema